EnvelopSound/EnvelopForLive/README.md

 $ cd EnvelopForLive
 ```

 The E4L Max for Live devices can all be found in the devices subfolder.
 You will need to load the devices and work out of this directory.
-Note that E4L uses components of the [ICST Ambisonics](https://www.zhdk.ch/forschung/icst/software-downloads-5379/downloads-ambisonics-externals-for-maxmsp-5381), [HISSTools Impulse Response Toolbox]([ICST Ambisonics](https://www.zhdk.ch/forschung/icst/software-downloads-5379/downloads-ambisonics-externals-for-maxmsp-5381)), and [CNMAT odot](https://github.com/CNMAT/CNMAT-odot) packages, please install these directly via the Max Package Manager.
+Note that E4L uses components of the [ICST Ambisonics](https://www.zhdk.ch/forschung/icst/software-downloads-5379/downloads-ambisonics-externals-for-maxmsp-5381), [HISSTools Impulse Response Toolbox](https://github.com/HISSTools/HISSTools_Impulse_Response_Toolbox), and [CNMAT odot](https://github.com/CNMAT/CNMAT-odot) packages, please install these directly via the Max Package Manager.

 Open the Max Package Manager via the File menu (File | Show Package Manager) and then search for `ICST Ambisonics`, `HISSTools`, and `odot`.